datamapio/geoid/CH/municipality/2014/README.md

 https://de.wikipedia.org/wiki/Kommunanz_Reckingen-Gluringen/Grafschaft

 We will keep them in the reference file, so that the polygons are referenced, but they will not get data.

+## CONCLUSION
+So regarding the election data from February 2014, we will have:
+- 2356 polygons, representing 2352 municipalities and 4 "Kommunanzen"
+- 2342 municipalities with voting results, 14 which remain void (e.g. grey areas on a map)
+- 11 cantonal units for Swiss abroad (there are 26 cantons, but only 11 do show the Swiss abroad separately).
+  One way to visualize the Swiss abroad could be to use the forms of the cantons proportionally smaller and show them under the map.